Keyboard shortcuts

 Launching jobs

-Once you have uploaded a version of the extracted circuit to AuditHub you can start running tools with them.
+Once you have uploaded a version of the extracted circuits to AuditHub you can start running tools with them.

 We are going to see how to launch a Picus job from the CLI.
 Each individual Picus file needs to be run as a separate task.
-Pick one of the Picus files in the version you last uploaded and note its path relative to the directory you uploaded it from.
-For example, to run a job for up to one hour run the following in the shell.
+Pick one of the Picus files from a version uploaded to AuditHub and note its path relative to the directory you uploaded it from.
+This is the path AuditHub will use to locate the file previouly uploaded.

 # Example path that could be extracted